Illimani and Huayna Potosi

 Travel insurance is required for this trip.
 Your travel insurance policy should include trip cancellation, trip interruption, trip delay, baggage loss or delay, medical expenses, and evacuation.

 - Confirm that your activity is a covered “activity.”
 Not all travel insurance policies will offer coverage for activities such as mountaineering, climbing, skiing, or trekking adventures.
-Policies can also exclude coverage for activities due to the gear used (crampons, ice axe), for activities that go above certain elevations, or for activities in a particular region of the world.
+Policies can also exclude coverage for activities due to the gear used (crampons, ice axe), activities that go above specific elevations or activities in a particular region of the world.
 If there are exclusions, you may need to add an "Adventure" or "Sports" package to cover your activity.

 - Verify that your state of residence is allowed with the policy that you are purchasing.
 Not all insurance companies offer policies in all 50 states.